Client Engagement Process

 Diversify beyond investments

-Diversification alone may not be sufficient to protect your investments.
-By taking a broader view, a financial planning strategy can put safeguards in place to help protect yourself and your family.
+Diversification alone may not be sufficient to help protect your investments.
+By taking a broader view, a financial planning strategy is designed to help protect yourself and your family.

 For instance, purchasing disability income insurance provides protection for your ability to earn a living.
 Life insurance is another form of protection.
 It can help preserve your estate assets and reduce the risk that a disaster could wipe out your family's standard of living.
 Life insurance can also provide the necessary cash for your survivors to pay estate taxes and other expenses, or to carry on a family-owned business.